 Everything Retailers Need To Know About The UK's New Airsoft Laws (2017)

-Our recent blog about the changes to the UK’s airsoft laws (link to ‘everything players need to know’ blog), we covered everything that players need to know about the new laws.
+Our recent blog about the changes to the UK’s airsoft laws, we covered everything that players need to know about the new laws.
 Whilst it’s important that retailers know this (we suggest you go read it now if you haven’t), there’s a couple of things that we haven’t mentioned that retailers should be specifically aware of.

 Here’s a quick run-down of the UK’s new (2017) airsoft laws.